 Take a look at all the attractions, entertainment, and stores that will be back in the parks when Disney World re-opens!

 Just like there have been themed holiday treats in Disney World, we’ve also seen merchandise for the Fourth of July and Father’s Day.
-Most likely, we will be seeing Halloween items in the parks as well (hopefully with the Sanderson Sisters!).
+AND we’re ALREADY seeing Halloween items in the parks as well (some of them with the Sanderson Sisters!).

 We’re talking about the themed ears, take-home candy from around the parks, spirit jerseys, and MORE.
 We hope to have more popcorn buckets like the Oogie Boogie Popcorn Bucket or an entire collection of spooky MagicBands to take home with us!

 Annual Passholders will possibly still have the chance to pick up Halloween merchandise that Sandy Claws has put out especially for them.